IrinaOrias/Pizza-by-the-Numbers-A-12-Month-Review/README.md

 **Action:**
 I would adjust staffing levels according to these trends and run weekly ads (for example, every Thursday and Sunday) to drive engagement at the right time.

----

-This analysis gave me a clear view of what was working well and where there was room for improvement.
-It also provided practical insights that can help the business make smarter decisions moving forward—whether that's increasing revenue, managing operations more efficiently, or better serving its customers.